 Noughts and crosses:

 A process designed to help us increase our awareness of the deeper associations which we have with both crosses and circles, how they complement each other and might apply to our lives.

 ‘You make people think and look at Christianity in a different way and that is a rich vein in which to grow spiritually.‘

 Sharon Seal, Leader of Pastoral Care at St Giles’ and St George’s Church, Ashtead, Surrey

-I have run sessions at events including Greenbelt (Festival of music, justice and the arts), Quaker Yearly Meeting Gathering, Woodbrooke Study Centre, The Oxford Festival of Social Sculpture, Meditatio (World Community for Christian meditation) and the Liverpool Hope University Conference on Sacred Spaces.
+I have run sessions at events including Greenbelt (Festival of music, justice and the arts), Quaker Yearly Meeting Gathering, Woodbrooke Study Centre, The Oxford Festival of Social Sculpture, Meditatio (World Community for Christian meditation), the Liverpool Hope University Conference on Sacred Spaces and HeartEdge, a project of St. Martins in the Fields.
 I have also worked with a range of different Churches and other organisations including L’Arche, the House of Prayer and Quiet Gardens.